micro-ROS/executor_testbench/rcl_executor/README.md

 ### API Description

-In the function `rcle_let_executor_init`, the user must specify among other things how many handles shall be scheduled and which scheduler shall be used (e.g. `STATIC`).
+In the function `rcle_let_executor_init`, the user must specify among other things how many handles shall be scheduled.

 The function `rcle_let_executor_set_timeout` is an optional configuration function, which defines the timeout for calling rcl_wait(), i.e. the time to wait for new data from the DDS queue.
 The default timeout is 100ms.